Painted Chalkboard Labels

 Disclaimer: I received compensation to complete this project for using FrogTape® products.
 All opinions, projects and ideas are based on my own experience.

-Toilet Paper Holder Shelf and Bathroom Accessories
+DIY Toilet Paper Holder with Shelf (Easy Small Bathroom Upgrade)

 DIY Toilet Paper Holder with Shelf tutorial @diyshowoff